Efficient Two Photon Generation from an Emitter in a Cavity: System Model

-Note that the term $g_2(b^{\dagger^2}\sigma_-+b^2\sigma_+)$ is a phenomenological term that is used to model the two-photon transitions\cite{ZubairyTPEValid,agarwaltwoph,alsing_two_ph,puri1988_two_ph_eff,two_ph_Ham_finite_Q,micromaser}, where the two-photons of the $\omega_0/2$ mode are simultaneously absorbed or emitted by the atom.
-This phenomenological model can also be realized using a three-level emitter interacting with the two resonant cavity modes.
+Note that the $H_{I2}$ term in the interaction Hamiltonian is a phenomenological term that is used to model the simultaneous absorption or emission of two photons by the emitter \cite{ZubairyTPEValid,agarwaltwoph,alsing_two_ph,puri1988_two_ph_eff,two_ph_Ham_finite_Q,micromaser}.
+We propose one possible physical realization of this phenomenological model by using a three-level emitter interacting with the two resonant cavity modes in Appendix \ref{sec:derivation}.
 In this case, the Hamiltonian of Eq. \ref{Ham} serves as an effective Hamiltonian derived by performing a suitable unitary transformation on the Hamiltonian of the three-level system which eliminates the additional third level in the limit of large detuning.
-The derivation of this Hamiltonian and the delineation of the parameter space where our phenomenological model acts as a valid effective Lindbladian of the three-level system are presented in Appendix \ref{sec:derivation}.
+The derivation of this Hamiltonian and the delineation of the parameter space where our phenomenological model is a valid approximation of the three-level system are presented in Appendix \ref{sec:derivation}.

+We work in the Fock state basis where $\ket{i,j,k}\equiv \ket{i}\otimes\ket{j}\otimes \ket{k}$ represents the system state with the emitter in state $i\in{\{g,e\}}$, $j$ photons in the mode at $\omega_0/2$ and $k$ photons in the $\omega_0$ mode.
+The state of the system is described by a density matrix with the diagonal and off-diagonal terms representing the populations and the coherence in the above basis.\\

+We consider the open system dynamics described by the Lindblad master equation\cite{breuer2002theory,carmichael2009open,del2010two}, in terms of the system density matrix $\rho$: